windicss/docs/features/variant-groups.md

 # Variant Groups

-Apply utilities for the same variant by grouping them with parenthesis.
+Apply utilities for the same variant by grouping them with a parenthesis.

 ```html
 <div class="hover:(bg-gray-400 font-medium) bg-white font-light"/>